4 min read

 We’re hopeful that U.S. Attorneys will respect President Trump’s campaign promise to not interfere with state cannabis programs.
 CCIA and National Cannabis Industry Association will continue to work diligently to advocate for a fully regulated cannabis industry.”

-Now is the time for cannabis retailer owners, managers, and staff to get involved and stand with their state’s cannabis organization.
+Therefore, now is the time to get involved.
+Owners, managers, and staff should stand with their state’s cannabis organization.

 Maintain Cannabis Compliance

-It will imperative for marijuana dispensaries to focus on cannabis compliance in the coming weeks and months to prove to federal officials that the State’s regulatory system is effective.
-Several state officials have suggested to continue operating under the current legal framework and are confident that a resolution can be reached.
+It is imperative for marijuana dispensaries to focus on cannabis compliance in the months ahead.
+In doing so, they prove to federal officials that the state’s regulatory system is effective.
+Several state officials have advised businesses to keep operating under the current legal framework.
+In addition, they are confident that a resolution can be reached.

-Cannabis retailers have the opportunity to show the federal government that they can generate valuable tax revenue and abide by stringent regulations.
+Cannabis retailers have a real chance to prove their value.
+Specifically, they can show the federal government that they generate tax revenue and follow stringent regulations.
 Doing so will hopefully persuade federal official to reconsider their approach to state legalized marijuana.